Do Spiders Really Feel Pain? (Sensing Injuries)

 How Do Spiders Sense An Injury?

-When a spider is harmed, the area around the injury will send out a message to the rest of the spider’s body telling it to be on alert.
+When a spider sustains harm, the injured area sends a message to the rest of the spider’s body, instructing it to be on alert.
 This response is similar to our own fight-or-flight response and helps the spider know that it needs to take action in order to protect itself.

 Although spiders don’t feel pain in the same way that we do, this does not mean that they can’t feel any discomfort or sense when they are injured.